-Warm weather welcomes copperhead snakes near Overton Park
+Copperhead snakes come out with warm weather near Overton Park

 In fact, he just caught this copperhead at the park.

-he took it to the zoo and it's now a part of a study.
+He took it to the zoo and it's now a part of a study.

 Zoo officials insert microchips in copperheads and then release them back into the wild tracking their movement.